czgaming94/neon/README.md

 local Game = {}
 Game.mainMenu = Neon:new()
 ```
+> Can also be used to create a new instance of any table or variable.
 ##### :duplicate(item)
 > Creates a new instance of an already existing item.
 ```lua